TechxArtisanStudio/Openterface/docs/faq.md

 #### Will there be technical support and documentation available for the Openterface Mini-KVM?
 Extensive documentation for the Openterface Mini-KVM can be found on our website at [Openterface.com](https://www.openterface.com/).
 We continuously update these resources to optimize your experience with the device.
 For technical support, we invite you to join our [community](https://openterface.com/community/) for sharing queries and insights among fellow users and our expert team.
 If your issue remains unresolved, our team is available to provide further technical assistance.
 You can reach out via this email: info@techxartisan.com.

+#### Why is your open-source repository empty?
+We apologise for the delay.
+We have been exceptionally busy with various administrative tasks related to our crowdfunding campaign.
+Rest assured, we are fully committed to open-sourcing both the hardware and software for our project.
+Please be patient with us as we finalise preparations.
+We will start releasing the hardware details and code incrementally over the next two to three weeks, aiming to have everything available before we begin shipments to our backers.

+In the meantime, you can learn more about our project here: [How It Works](https://openterface.com/how-it-works/).
+This resource provides insight into our USB-HDMI capture integration, featuring the **CH9329** chip for keyboard and mouse control.
+Technical enthusiasts may find the details on the CH9329 chip particularly interesting.

+Additionally, our mini-KVM utilises the **CH340** chip, supporting two built-in USB hubs for both the host and target sides.
+Our mini-KVM is comparable to many video capture cards currently on the market.
+For further technical details, please refer to this [datasheet](https://docs.google.com/document/d/1UPw5RwGTp0AjKL3wOvQZUS1hp3IPMxkCujtqy5haeP0/edit?usp=sharing).

+Thank you for your understanding and patience!

 ### Software